TUAMOTUS TIGER SHARK STUDY

 “Tiger lagoon”

 During our search we were led by fishermen to a protected lagoon in which tiger sharks were congregating naturally in a larger than average number socially as well as exhibiting a longer than average residency within the area.
-The tiger sharks observed primarily range between juvenile to sub-adult with an occasional fully mature female being observed.
+The tiger sharks observed primarily range between juvenile to adult.
 This is our primary site we are conducting surveys on, however we are in search of similar sites throughout the area of French Polynesia.

 OBJECTIVES: